"I give my heaviest set the most energy and group two muscles together in this workout for best results..."

 I plan my workouts around a few important sets.
 I warm up before I hit the heavies, and I give my heaviest set the most energy.
 I group two muscles together for a workout and this gives me my best results.
 This way I am able to give enough attention to a couple of selected body parts while the other muscles are recuperating.
 I lift three or four times a week.

 From everything I've read, your muscles need 72 hours to recoup after being blasted, but I've found waiting closer to a week before hitting a particular muscle again can be best, especially if you are trying to build mass.
 You'll hit the same muscles indirectly while working other muscles, too.
 For example, I love to do dips.
 Love 'em!
 Since I can't do them without hitting both chest and triceps, I plan my workouts accordingly.
 If I am doing chest and triceps on the same day, great!
 If not, I may do chest on Monday with back (tonight's workout, as a matter of fact) and later in the week, like Wednesday or Thursday, do triceps/biceps.
-You see, I can't bench without doing triceps and will be hitting triceps indirectly on chest day and then blasting them a few days later, get it?
+You see, I can't bench press without doing triceps and will be hitting triceps indirectly on chest day and then blasting them a few days later, get it?

 Also, my biceps almost always get pumped during a back workout.
 This is just because of the movements the body makes during the exercises.
 I may as well go ahead and finish biceps after back, or if I have another routine in mind, I will let bi's rest a couple days and blast them directly later.